digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Semantic Web

 The **semantic web** is a concept that sees data on the internet as dynamic, meaningful and machine-readable.
-Unlike the standard web, which primarily focuses on linking documents through hyperlinks, the emantic web uses structured data, standardized ontologies, and metadata to create connections between individual pieces of information.
+Unlike the standard web, which primarily focuses on linking documents through hyperlinks, the semantic web uses structured data, standardized ontologies, and metadata to create connections between individual pieces of information.

 ---